Alih2663/fast-transfer/README.md

 Uploaded files are stored securely in Amazon S3.
 File metadata such as filename and file type is stored in an Amazon RDS PostgreSQL database.

+This project includes full Docker support for both the backend API and the PostgreSQL database.

-This setup provides a fast, reliable, and scalable file sharing solution.
+Therefore this setup provides a fast, reliable, and scalable file sharing solution.